shometownstd7300-pixel/gn-language-server/README.md

 A [language server](https://microsoft.github.io/language-server-protocol/) for [GN](https://gn.googlesource.com/gn/),
-the build configuration language used for Chromium.
+the build configuration language used in Chromium, Fuchsia, and other projects.

 ## Features